Banditas231/Custom-Quests/README.md

+UPDATED !!!
+All files what i use on my server.
 Hello here is my Expansion Quests for Chernogorsk map , Some Quests requeres mods for loot.
 So like Hunterz mod: https://steamcommunity.com/sharedfiles/filedetails/?id=3013430583&searchtext=